soumya1925/movieFlix/README.md

 **🔑 User Authentication **

--Register and login.
+- Register and login.
--Users and session stored in localStorage.
+- Users and session stored in localStorage.
--Tracks current logged-in user.
+- Tracks current logged-in user.

 ---